oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

     or `spec.serverPod.adminServer.env` attributes.

 {{% notice note %}}
-It is advisable to defer the last two modification options above, or similar Domain YAML changes to [fields that cause servers to be restarted]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#fields-that-cause-servers-to-be-restarted" >}}), until all of your other modifications are ready.
+It is advisable to defer the last two modification options, or similar Domain YAML changes to [fields that cause servers to be restarted]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#fields-that-cause-servers-to-be-restarted" >}}), until all of your other modifications are ready.
 This is because such changes automatically and immediately result in a rerun of your introspector job,